zone117x/DirtyText/README.md

 ```
 Hello {contact first name}, this is {my first name}...
 ```
-However, this is often a confusing and unintuitive user experience for any unsavvy users.
+However, this is often a confusing and unintuitive user experience - particularly for any unsavvy users.
 We couldn't find any existing solution for this problem so we built our own!